Teddyzander/FairR/README.md

 We desire combinations of models $f$, data $X$ and measures $M$ such that $R_k \leq 1$ for $k>0$.

-To use the code, create a local copy using the git URL and install the required packages usint _pip install -r requirements.txt_.
+To use the code, create a local copy using the git URL and install the required packages using _pip install -r requirements.txt_.
 The code was written using python 3.9

 The following is a list of command line arguments: